 If you want to learn more, here’s a great video of a journalist doing a ‘day in the life’ documentary with a fire crew in Toronto:

-And to James – or you, dear reader – we hope this explanation has helped clear some things up.
+We just want to reiterate that we aren’t firefighters.
+This post is based on research we’ve done to help answer James’s question.
+But we hope this explanation has helped clear some things up.
 If you’re interested in becoming a firefighter, we think that’s awesome.
 Did you know we have some other resources you might like just for you?

 Here are some great articles we’ve put together for aspiring firefighters: